 There are a number of bioethanol fireplace manufacturers who have created designs that emulate a traditional fireplace styling.
 A traditional fireplace being an open flamed fireplace that needs a chimney, burns wood, coal or gas, and has a fire surround.
 The traditional fire surround would be made of wood or stone.
-Despite modern homes removing the chimney concept this style of fireplace is still popular with some home owners as it fits in with the style of the property.
+Despite modern homes being built without a chimney this style of fireplace is still popular with some home owners as it fits in with the décor style of the property.
 For instance an ultra modern bioethanol fire may look out of place in a traditionally styled home like an old farmhouse.

 Traditional Bioethanol Fireplace Choices

 When burning coal, wood or gas there must be a chimney, or flue system, to remove the harmful emissions generated when the fuel is burnt.
 The downside of a chimney, when used as part of an open flame fire is that it opens a door from the home to the outside.
 Any other heat generated in the home will be drawn outside via the chimney.
 Modern homes have central heating, if you have an open chimney then this heat is being taken away, making the home inefficient.
 Hence, why modern homes are built without a chimney, but that does not mean you cannot have a fireplace in a modern home or apartment.
 A traditional style bioethanol fireplace does not need a chimney as it is designed to use a biofuel burner using bioethanol fuel, which is a clean, sustainable, biofuel source.

 If a home has an old style fire it may be possible to convert it to use bioethanol fuel.
 When looking to buy a traditional bioethanol fireplace design there are two routes that you can go down depending on your current situation.
 For instance here are the typical scenarios that may apply to you.